louiz/biboumi/doc/biboumi.1.md

 talk directly to one server-user: toto on the channel #foo is the same user as toto on the channel #bar (as long as these two channels are on the same IRC server).
-Using biboumi, there is no way to receive a message from a room participant (from a jid like #test%irc.example.com/nickname).
-Instead, private messages are received from and sent to the user (using a jid like nickname%irc.example.com).
-For conveniance and compatibility with XMPP clients sending private messages to the MUC participants, a message sent to
+Using biboumi, there is no way to receive a message from a room participant (from a jid like
-#chan%irc.example.com@irc.example.net/Nickname will be redirected to
+#test%irc.example.com@biboumi.example.com/nickname).
+Instead, private
-Nickname%irc.example.com@irc.example.net, although this is not the prefered way to do it.
+messages are received from and sent to the user (using a jid like nickname%irc.example.com@biboumi.example.com).

 ### Notices